KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 Callouts are an important part of the typing experience, where input callouts can show the currently pressed key and action callouts can show secondary actions when certain keys are long pressed.

-KeyboardKit has ways to automatically show an ``Callouts/InputCallout`` when the user types, and has a ``CalloutService`` protocol that can provide actions to present in an ``Callouts/ActionCallout`` when long pressing certain keys.
+KeyboardKit can show an ``Callouts/InputCallout`` for the currently pressed input key, and an ``Callouts/ActionCallout`` with secondary actions when long pressing certain keys.

 👑 [KeyboardKit Pro][Pro] unlocks localized services for all locales.
 Information about Pro features can be found at the end of this article.